Boamorte8/boa-shoplist/README.md

 ## About The Project

-The objective of the project is to provide a base project with the minimum necessary tools to develop a project based on React.JS.
+The main objective of the project is to provide a way to handling the things that you want or need to buy.

 <!-- BUILT WITH -->